 Additionally, it is important to remember that not all weight is equal when it comes to your kayak.

-Filling up the weight capacity with one very large man right in the middle of the kayak is going to hinder the performance of that kayak much more severely than the same weight of gear that is evenly disbursed throughout the kayak.
+Filling up the weight capacity with one very large man right in the middle of the kayak is going to hinder the maneuverability and performance of that kayak much more severely than the same weight of gear that is evenly disbursed throughout the kayak.

 As we mentioned earlier, the primary and secondary stabilities of the kayak are very important to its performance.

-Our Top Picks for High Capacity Kayaks
+Our Top Picks for Maximum Capacity Kayaks

 Now that you have done the calculations for what weight capacity you need, here are our top choices of kayaks that have great capacity.
 Hopefully one of them fits your needs and budget.